mullvad/mullvadvpn-app/docs/security.md

 This management interface can be reached by any process running on the device.
 Locally running malicious programs are outside of the app's threat model.

-The service transitions to the [disconnected] state before exiting (i.e., normally when the OS is being shut down).
-In general, the last firewall policy is maintained when the service exits, and lost upon a reboot (except on Windows, see below).
-In other words, if the "Always require VPN" option is enabled, the blocking policy will be left intact when the daemon service stops.
+To limit leaks during shutdown, the service will transition to the [disconnected] state before exiting, but it will maintain the blocking policy if the currently applied policy is blocking or if the daemon should auto-connect on startup, unless it can detect that the shutdown was initiated by the user.
+If the user has enabled "Always require VPN", the daemon will always maintain the blocking policy when the service exits.
-Otherwise, the system firewall will be reset to its original state.

 ### Windows